papersblindreview/EnvVegEcoBoundary2025/README.md

 1) `functions.py` contains helper functions to load and preprocess the data
 2) `model.py` contains code to run the hierarchical Bayesian model
 3) `model_val.py` contains code to run validation and interpolate in space

+To reproduce results, one should first download the files “data” folder.
+To reproduce the results from the manuscript, a user should first run the `model.py` script and then the `model_val.py` script.